A Guide To Fine Dining In The Lake District

 The Gilpin Hotel has two restaurants on site, the Michelin starred HRiSHi, and the more laid-back Gilpin Spice.
 Both restaurants celebrate the history Cumbria has at the heart of the spice trade.
 So you can be sure of flavourful and imaginative dishes whichever you choose.

 HRiSHi serves modern British cuisine with an Asian twist.
 You can enjoy a 7-course tasting menu crafted by head chef Hrishikesh Desai, who moved to the restaurant in 2015.
-He uses local ingredients from around the Lakes, and he is one of the few chefs to have not only won the Roux Scholarship, but also the Craft Guild of Chef’s National Chef of the Year.
+He uses local ingredients from around the Lakes.
+He is one of the few chefs to have not only won the Roux Scholarship, but also the Craft Guild of Chef’s National Chef of the Year.

 Located in the village of Cartmel, you’ll find L’Enclume, which holds two Michelin Stars and five AA Rosettes, a shining example of fine dining in the Lake District.
 In 2016 it was the Good Food Guide’s best restaurant in the UK, and it currently sits in second position, and if you love fine dining there’s a good chance you’ve already heard plenty about it.